- Things to Know

 - Hypodermis or subcutaneous tissue, where larger blood vessels and nerves are located.
 This is the layer of tissue that is most important in temperature regulation.

-The amount of damage that a burn can cause depends upon the type of burn, its location, its depth, and how much body surface area that it involves.
+The amount of damage that a burn can cause depends upon the type of burn, its location, its depth, and how much body surface area it involves.